The National Lottery Draws: Saturday night game shows

 Between 1998 and when the televised draws were decommissioned at the end of 2016, eighteen National Lottery game shows had aired.
 Who Dares Wins, hosted by Nick Knowles, continued to air until 2019, but without the National Lottery branding.

+The National Lottery 10th Birthday Celebration, which aired on 6 November 2004 was the only National Lottery gameshow to feature celebrity contestants who played for money to their chosen charities.
+The show featured six celebrities playing the first round on Wright Around the World, the remaining five playing the "In The Red" round of Jet Set, the remaining three raising money in winner's row on In It to Win It, and the celebrity who raised the most money on In It To Win It playing the Wonderwall round on Winning Lines, hosted by their relevant hosts Ian Wright, Eamonn Holmes, Dale Winton and Phillip Schofield.

 National Lottery Stars

 National Lottery Stars were held each year and aired on BBC One between 2010 and 2019.
 Until 2015, the ceremony's name was The National Lottery Awards.